-A total of nine representative viewpoints were identified within the project area.
+A total of nine representative viewpoints have been identified within the project investigation area.
 The location of these viewpoints reflects key locations that have sensitive visual receptors and/or a relatively high number of potential viewers.

 Receptor locations are outlined below: